30+ Ancient Roman Ruins & Archaeological Sites In Rome

 The Aurelian Walls in Rome are the biggest, but most neglected, ruins from Ancient Rome.

-The walls date from the 3rd century.
-They were 12 miles long and 26 feet high, with 14 gates and 380 watch towers.
+They date back to the 3rd century and originally stretched 12 miles, standing 26 feet tall with 14 gates and 380 watch towers.
+Pretty impressive, right?

 ruins of the Garden of Delights